wangdi4/llvm/llvm/docs/Intel/VPO/VPlanVectorizer/index.rst

 Introduction
 ============

+Welcome to the documentation hub for the Intel VPlan Vectorizer!
+This site is intended to provide an overall picture of the Vectorizer design, along with more detailed descriptions of its subcomponents.

-Here we will provide an overview of the Intel VPlan Vectorizer.
+For an overall description of the VPlan Vectorizer pipeline design, see :doc:`Pipeline`.

+For a "road atlas" of the VPlan Vectorizer files, see :doc:`Directory`.

 Detailed Documentation
 ======================

-For a "road atlas" of the VPlan Vectorizer files, see :doc:`Directory`.

-For an overall description of the VPlan Vectorizer pipeline design, see :doc:`Pipeline`.

-Additional documentation for individual features will be linked here.
+Additional documentation for individual features is available below.

 :doc:`DivergenceAnalysis`